gpreising/phylogeny_update/README.md

 Code associated with the manuscript "Recurrent evolution of small body size and loss of the sword ornament in Northern swordtail fish"

-Current version of preprint can be found here (will be updated once new manuscript is up on bioRxiv): https://doi.org/10.1101/2022.12.24.521833
+Old version of preprint can be found here (will be updated once new manuscript is up on bioRxiv): https://doi.org/10.1101/2022.12.24.521833
 Sequence data will be available on SRA upon publication.
 Phenotypic data will be available on Dryad upon publication.